manjamcmills/Credit_Risk_Analysis/README.md

 TN = True Negative  &nbsp;  FN = False Negative

 ### Accuracy
 The accuracy score is simply the percentage of predictions that are correct.
-Here is the formuala to calculate accuracy.
+Here is the formula to calculate accuracy:

 <img src="Resources/accuracy.png" alt="accuracy" style="height:50px;"/>